bramtayl/Justly/README.md

 Double click on a cell to edit it.
 If you double click on an interval, you can edit the numerator, denominator, or octave of that interval.
-If you double click on a tempo or volume ratio, you can edit the numerator or denominator of that ratio.
+If you double click on beats, a tempo ratio, or a volume ratio, you can edit the numerator or denominator of that ratio.

 You can select a single cell by clicking on it.
 You can select a whole row by clicking the symbol on the far left of the row.
 You can select a contiguous group of chord rows, or a contiguous group of note rows, but not a combination of chords and note rows.

 What you have selected affects which actions you can do.
 For example, you can only insert a note into a chord if you have selected exactly one chord row.

 ### Menus

-Several menu items have keyboard shortcuts listed in the menus.
+Several menu items have keyboard shortcuts listed to their right.

 #### File Menu

-Using the file menu, you can save your song in a JSON format.
+Using the file menu, you can choose among the following:

-You can also open previous songs that you have saved.
+- Choose "Open" to open a previously saved song.
+- Choose "Save" to save a song in a previous location.
+- Choose "Save As" to save the song in a new location.
-You can also export a recording of your song as a wav file.
+- Choose "Export recording" to export a recording of the song as a wav file.

 #### Edit Menu